intermine/im-docs/docs/database/data-sources/library/gff.rst

 	511145.attributes.gene=symbol                      # use gene field as symbol 511145.attributes.gene_synonym=synonym             # use gene_synonym field for synonym
 	511145.exon.attributes.type=scoreType              # a class specific attribute

+You can edit the main gff_config.properties file in the bio/core package, or edit the config file in your new data source -- in main/resources/<data-source>_config.properties.

 Parent relationship
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^